cwsaylor/rails-quickstart/README.md

 # Rails 3 Quickstart Template

-This Rails 3 template will get you up and running with Mongoid, Devise, Formtastic, Factory Girl, HTML5, jQuery and Heroku.
+This Rails 3 template will get you up and running with Mongoid, Devise, Formtastic, Rspec, Cucumber, Factory Girl, HTML5, jQuery and Heroku.

 It will also setup a basic application template with 1kb grid and flutie.

 Throughout the install, you will be asked some questions to setup your app.
+Optional installs are Mongoid, Devise, Rspec/Cucumber, and Heroku.

 ## Usage